|

 Starring: Jeffrey Wright, Michael Wincott, Benicio Del Toro, Claire Forlani, David Bowie, Dennis Hopper, and Gary Oldman

-The clouds look like horses or buildings, profiles of faces or states.
+The clouds look like heads or horses, Buildings or states.
 Today I saw a guitar.
 What did you see?
-A star?
+A cloud star?

 Rene Ricard (Michael Wincott): God, I saw that painting.
 I’m ashamed to own anything … so, Sam-o.